-The mission of the Office of Auditor of State is to benefit all citizens of Iowa by providing audit, review, and other technical services to state and local governments to ensure the effective, economical businesslike conduct of public activities in a prudent, accountable manner to achieve the intended purposes.
+The Office of Auditor of State is to benefit all citizens of Iowa by providing audit, review, and other technical services to state and local governments to ensure the effective, economical businesslike conduct of public activities in a prudent, accountable manner to achieve the intended purposes.

 The Auditor of State is a constitutional official, elected every four years.
 The Auditor is required to annually make a complete audit of the books, records and accounts of every department of state government.
 The State's Comprehensive Annual Financial Report and Single Audit Report are audited by the Auditor of State.

 The Auditor of State has responsibility for audits of counties, cities, school districts and other governmental subdivisions and is required to provide guidelines to CPA firms performing such audits.
 The Auditor of State is also responsible for examinations of cities not required to be audited.
 All audit and examination reports must be filed with the Auditor of State and are a public record.

 The Auditor of State is a statutory member of the State Executive Council, the State Appeal Board, the Iowa Telecommunications and Technology Commission, the Vision Iowa Board, the Tobacco Settlement Authority, and the Honey Creek Premier Destination Park Authority.